DemocracyEarth/community./Getting Started.md

 Here you will be able to find all the information you need in order to conduct your activities as an Ambassador for Democracy Earth Foundation.

 * **choosing your URL:** On the internet land, a URL can be analogous to territory.
 This is where you will do your work and build your movement.
-There are three different kinds of urls that can be created on vote.democracy.earth:
+There are three different kinds of URLs that can be created on vote.democracy.earth:

 NATIONAL - A national url points to all posts made by users from a given nation.
 Ex: venezuela.democracy.earth